Eclypheon/cheer-plan-pro/position-sheet-considerations.md

 5. **Preserve History Functionality**: Ensure new features integrate with undo/redo
 6. **Test Propagation Logic**: Verify how new features work with autoFollow enabled
 7. **Validate PDF Export**: Confirm new features render correctly in PDFs
+8. **Support Reset Functionality**: Ensure new features are properly reset when the reset button is pressed
-8. **Update Documentation**: Document any new functionality for other developers
+9. **Update Documentation**: Document any new functionality for other developers